Preparing for your test

 you are applying to in order to check their requirements.

-You are tested on all four language skills – listening, reading,
+You are tested on all four language skills – Listening

-writing and speaking, unless you have an exemption due to
+, unless you have an exemption due to a disability

 The Listening, Reading and Writing tests must be completed